The program information below is valid for the spring 2022 term (May 1, 2022 - August 31, 2022).

 - 1 in algebra

 - 1 in analysis and topology

-- The syllabus is based on the material covered in the University of Waterloo's third and fourth year undergraduate courses.
-The Graduate Committee offers these written exams annually.
+- The syllabus is based on the material covered in the University of Waterloo's undergraduate courses, and is posted on the Department webpage.
+These written exams are offered annually.

-- Students must attempt both exams within one year of their registration in the PhD program, and both exams must be successfully completed within seven terms.
+- Students must attempt both exams within one year of their registration in the PhD program.

 - PhD Thesis